 1992 - 1995 - Miss Isabel Rowley, Carnmoney Presbyterian

 History Room and Borrowing Old Uniforms

 We have a selection of old Uniforms from Old GB and GLB that are available to borrow.
 You can also borrow display stands for each of the uniforms.
 Please note these uniform are for display purposes only and are not permitted to be worn.
-If you would like to borrow these uniforms for any of the events you are hosting for the 125th anniversary or for any special anniversaries for your company, please email us via email@example.com
+If you would like to borrow these uniforms for GB events or for any special anniversaries for your company, please email us via firstname.lastname@example.org